 David Ignatius of the Washington Post has written an incredible article about this place.

-Link campus is a spy training school for the CIA and the FBI.
+Link Campus is a spy training school for the CIA and the FBI.

-So the guy who tells me that the Russians have thousands of Hillary Clinton's emails is introduced to me by an FBI intermediary and all of his contacts publicly and privately are to Western intelligence organizations, including the CIA, the FBI, and the British government.
+So the guy who tells me that the Russians have thousands of Hillary Clinton's emails is introduced to me by an FBI intermediary, and all of his contacts, publicly and privately, are to Western intelligence organizations, including the CIA, the FBI, and the British government.

-So this person tells me this information, and then a week after he tells me this information, I have Alexander Downer, the Australian diplomats spying on me to see if I would make any off the cuff remark regarding what he had told me.
+And then a week after he tells me this information, I have Alexander Downer, the Australian diplomat, spying on me to see if I would make any off-the-cuff remark regarding what he had told me.

-And that's what I think Congressman Mark Meadows was referencing a couple weeks ago when he stated that ambassadors were conspiring with the FBI and Western intelligence groups to uh hurt Donald Trump in the campaign.
+And that's what I think Congressman Mark Meadows was referencing a couple weeks ago when he stated that ambassadors were conspiring with the FBI and Western intelligence groups to hurt Donald Trump in the campaign.

 So this is the entire story.

-The entire Russia collusion narrative and the foundation of it not only was corrupt but it was completely fabricated and pre-planned by the Obama administration and that's why I have been so vocal in uh you know not and and trying to get the story out there because I think the president and his administration really needs to talk to the Australians,
+The entire Russia collusion narrative and the foundation of it not only was corrupt, but it was completely fabricated and pre-planned by the Obama administration.

-Uh Amazon.com Hannity.com bookstores everywhere it is a fascinating read.
+It is a fascinating read.

-Alright as we continue George Papadopoulos's wife Simona with us uh their best selling book Deep State Target how I got caught in the crosshairs of the plot to bring down President Trump what is it I'm I've been reading a lot of what you've been saying in your interviews and you really feel both of you that this is your patriotic duty to to actually expose how the Obama administration everyone seems to forget it was the Obama administration and there this happened under their watch.
+I've been reading a lot of what you've been saying in your interviews, and you really feel, both of you, that this is your patriotic duty to actually expose how the Obama administration, everyone seems to forget, it was the Obama administration.

 Most people seem to forget that, George.